httpie/cli/docs/README.md

 ### Display encoding

-HTTPie tries to do its best to correctly decode message bodies when they’re printed to the terminal.
+HTTPie tries to do its best to decode message bodies when printing them to the terminal correctly.
 It uses the encoding specified in the `Content-Type` `charset` attribute.
-If a message doesn’t specify its charset, we auto-detect it.
+If a message doesn’t define its charset, we auto-detect it.
 For very short messages (1–32B), where auto-detection would be unreliable, we default to UTF-8.
 For cases when the response encoding is still incorrect, you can manually overwrite the response charset with `--response-charset`:
 ```bash
 $ http --response-charset=big5 pie.dev/get
 ```